-- Here’s choose the drive in which you would like to clean up space, from the list of all available drives.
+- Here’s choose the drive you would like to clean up space from the list of all available drives.

 - Under Files to delete, select the file types to t.
 To get a description of the file type, select it.

-- In case you would like to free up more space, you can also delete system files by selecting Clean up system files.
+- If you want to free up more space, you can also delete system files by selecting Clean up system files.